silviamaggi/smd-com/_posts/2021-05-14-my-latest-letter.md

 redirect_from:
   - /it/design-it/una-lettera/
 ---
-<p class="lead">Every couple of weeks, I write a letter to the nice people subscribed to <a href="https://us10.campaign-archive.com/home/?u=0c9027b00ef8ad1210adae70d&id=d77c0b18a8" target="_blank" rel="noopener"><em>Design, Digested</em></a>.
+<p class="lead">Every couple of weeks, I write a letter to the nice people subscribed to <a href="https://us10.campaign-archive.com/home/?u=0c9027b00ef8ad1210adae70d&id=d77c0b18a8" target="_blank" rel="noopener" title="View the newsletter archive on Mailchimp"><em>Design, Digested</em></a>.
 Today, I want to share the latest with you.
 As there weren’t any new blog posts or projects to announce, I didn’t know what to write.
 Yet, I ended up writing a lot.</p>

 <!--more-->